bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

        </keycloak-saml-adapter>
    ```

-#### SAML SSO and Java client application

-To enable a Java client application to access the engine using SAML autentication,
-the simplest way is to use the [`LoginAPI`](http://documentation.bonitasoft.com/javadoc/api/${varVersion}/org/bonitasoft/engine/api/LoginAPI.html#login(java.util.Map)).

 ### Troubleshoot

 To troubleshoote SSO login issues, you need to increase the [log level](logging.md) to `ALL` in order for errors to be displayed in the log files (by default, they are not).